Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 How long does the battery of a mobile card terminal last?

-Most mobile card terminals manage 200–500 transactions per battery charge.
-For a full market day of 8–12 hours, this is usually sufficient, provided you fully charge the device overnight.
-Terminals with an integrated receipt printer have higher power consumption.
+Most mobile card terminals can handle 200–500 transactions per battery charge.
+This is usually sufficient for a full business day of 8–12 hours, provided you fully charge the device overnight.
+Terminals with integrated receipt printers have higher power consumption.

 View detailed response